 - A company that suspects arson has 30 days after receiving the required paperwork to either accept or reject a claim.

-- Surplus lines carriers have 20 days to pay your claim after agreeing to do so.
+- Surplus lines carriers have 20 business days to pay your claim after agreeing to do so.

-A company that takes too long to pay is liable for your reasonable attorney fees plus damages equal to 18 percent of your claim if you sue and win.
-In an insurance claim lawsuit, the insurance company has the burden of proving it was not obligated to pay.
+- A company that takes too long to pay is liable for your reasonable attorney fees plus damages equal to 18 percent of your claim if you sue and win.
+In an insurance claim lawsuit, the insurance company has the burden of proving it wasn't obligated to pay.

 To make the claim process run smoothly and to protect your rights, follow these steps: